Pylons/substanced/docs/sdi.rst

 =====================================
-The Substanced D Management Interface
+The Substance D Management Interface
 =====================================

 Substance D's prime directive is to help developers quickly build